vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 answers may continue to be returned even after the authoritative server is reachable; per {{!RFC2308}}, Section 7, this should be no more than five minutes.
-If this variable is too small, authoritative servers may be rapidly hit with a significant amount of traffic when they become reachable again.
+If this variable is too small, authoritative servers may be targeted with a significant amount of excess traffic.

 Regarding the TTL to set on stale records in the response, historically TTLs of zero seconds have been problematic for some